hmcts/api-hmcts-marketplace-template/README.md

 # API-CP Template Repository

-This is a template repository for Common Platform APIs in HMCTS.
+This is a template repository for Common Platform (CP) APIs in HMCTS.
 It defines naming conventions, structure, and validation tooling for OpenAPI specifications.

 > 🔗 API definitions should follow the [HMCTS RESTful API Standards](https://hmcts.github.io/restful-api-standards/).
+> 📘 See [APIVERSIONING.md](./APIVERSIONING.md) for our CP API versioning strategy based on media types and SemVer.

 ## Naming Convention